 What will happen to my information?

 Any information you provide to assist us with the management of your complaint will be recorded in our Complaints Management System and in TRIM, the University's records management system.
 The information in these systems is secure, and is managed in accordance with privacy legislation and the NSW State Records Act (1998).

 The University has policies on privacy and on the management of university records.

 The information you provide to us will not be disclosed to a third party, except for the purposes of managing your complaint or to comply with law.

-If you have lodged an application for Special Consideration and it has been rejected you can bring it to the CRU if:
+If you have lodged an application for Disruption to Studies Provisions and it has been rejected you can bring it to the CRU if: